CÓMO ELEGIMOS LOS PERFUMES QUE ENCONTRARÁS EN ALL YOURS All Yours

 HOW WE CHOOSE THE PERFUMES YOU WILL FIND AT ALL YOURS

-We are aware that there is a regulation in this regard in the European Union, although we are also aware that there are still many doubts and controversies around some ingredients, so in All YoursWe prefer to avoid them.
+We are aware that there is a regulation in this regard in the European Union, although we are also aware that there are still many doubts and controversies surrounding some ingredients, so we at All Yourswe prefer to avoid them.

 PHTHALATES

-Present in perfumes, it has been associated with reproductive problems, neurological and hormonal disorders.
+Present in perfumes, it has been associated with reproductive problems, neurological and hormonal disorders..
 Recent studies also show that prenatal exposure to phthalates is associated with adverse impacts on neurodevelopment, including lower IQ, attention and hyperactivity problems, and poorer social communication.

 TRICLOSAN